juferafo/UDE-airflow/README.md

 ## Data pipeline

 As mentioned in the introduction, Apache Airflow is an orchestration tool employed to trigger ETL pipelines at a given schedule.
 These pipelines group together a set of tasks like, for example, execute a query against a database.
-The DAGs must be designed without loops and, because of this, they are known as Diagramatic Acyclic Graphs or DAGs.
-The pipelines are written in Python code and each task is instanciated as an [Airflow Operator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/index.html).
-Despite existing a wide range of operators already included in the [Airflow library](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/index.html) it is possible to code a customized one or to add new features to an already existing operator to suits the user's needs.
+The pipelines must be designed without any loop and, because of this particularity, they are known as Diagrammatic Acyclic Graphs or DAGs.
+The pipelines are coded in Python and each task is instantiated as an [Airflow Operator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/index.html).
+Despite of the wide range of operators already included in the [Airflow library](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/index.html) it is possible to design a customized one or to add new features to an already existing operator to suit the user's needs.

 ### DAG pipeline